 For more information about our Dubia roach measuring process and approach, including advice about choosing the right size for your animals, see our guide about sizing Dubia roaches.

 Of course, these are the same Dubia as those we sell in exact sizes, and they’re available in both standard and organic.
-Whether nutritionally or in their care & keeping, Dubia roaches are superior feeders.
-If you’re unfamiliar with them and want to learn more, we have lots of guidance available, including information about the benefits and advantages of feeding Dubia roaches.
+Dubia roaches are superior feeders — nutritionally and in their ease of care and keeping.
+You can learn more about Dubia roaches in our guidance section, including information about the benefits and advantages of feeding Dubia roaches to your animal(s).